kksgandhi/personal_site/Designing Ethical Gameplay-Sicart.md

 Chapter in [[Ethics And Game Design-Schrier]]

 The starting of COD kills you.
-It implies that you will get agency and action, but it subverts that by simply executing you.
+It implies that you will get agency and action, but it [[expectation subversion|subverts]] that by simply executing you.
 In that way, [[COD]] 4 is taking a critical stance towards its own genre.

 What is a [[moral game]]?
 It's not just making binary choices because morality is more of a system and a rationale.
-Thus, ethics is a series of systems and choices in a gameworld.
+Thus, ethics is a series of [[teach via rules and outcomes|systems and choices]] in a gameworld.

 Fallout 3 has a no-win quest as well that forces reflection.